rlugojr/linkurious-enterprise-manual/manipulate/hide.md

 ## Hide nodes and edges

-Your visualization is getting too complex and you may want to remove from a visualization or hide a few nodes or edges to make it easier to understand.
+Your visualization is getting too complex and you may want to remove from a visualization (i.e. hide) a few nodes or edges to make it easier to understand.
+Notice that hidden nodes an edges are not deleted from the database.

-A node or an edge removed from the visualization still exist in the database.

 For example, in the picture above I have selected three nodes.
 I simply have to click on ```Hide``` to remove them from the visualization.